A Pre-Trial Forensic Examination

 Our pages cover topics ranging from Aamco’s recruitment of state prisoners into its workforce (some of which having been convicted of the worst imaginable crimes), to examining Aamco’s FDD statements, and the disclosure, implementation and enforcement of long-suppressed government injunctive orders.

-Among other things, consumers can file on-line complaints with their respective state agency, learn about entitlements and complaint resolution programs afforded under court order, and learn about filing claims on Aamco’s bond or trust accounts.
-A franchisee or prospective franchisee can read comments by current and former shop owners, review Aamco’s FDD and Franchise Agreement, research Aamco related lawsuits, contact past and present franchisees, and direct any relevant information contained here to an attorney for legal consultation.
+Among other things, you can review nearly 600 consumer, franchisee and corporate whistleblower comments in over 55 information packed pages throughout this site.
+Consumers can file on-line complaints with their respective state agency, learn about entitlements and complaint resolution programs afforded under court order, and learn about filing claims on Aamco’s bond or trust accounts.
+A franchisee or prospective franchisee can read warnings by corporate employees and current and former shop owners, review Aamco’s FDD and Franchise Agreement, research Aamco related lawsuits, contact past and present franchisees, and direct any relevant information contained here to an attorney for legal consultation.
 Attorneys can review our website and be confident that ample consideration was given during the gathering of evidence necessary to support the fact elements of the most obvious causes of action against both franchisor, and franchisee.
 There’s even a page reserved exclusively for law enforcement!

 You’ll need to carefully read the federal and state orders provided here, and navigate this site’s pages that most appropriately address your interests.
 Each page is designed to be materially informative, and provides the results of our investigation related to such information.